 The Anark Advantage

 I’ve described the “what is it?” for you, but not yet “why should I care?”
 Well, here we go, hold on tight!

-What Anark can do with TDPs is help you transform information into intelligence.
+What Anark can do with web-based TDPs is help you transform information into intelligence.
 With Anark, you can source content from multiple systems, include product lifecycle and model-based information, secure your IP with file-less content and DRM, make real-time visual collaboration accessible and easy, and, finally, track a history of discussions so there are no “gotchas” throughout your process.
 It’s clean, it’s neat, it’s straightforward, and it streamlines your processes.